se-uhd/llm-guidelines-website/guidelines/index.md

 ## Scope

+As mentioned in the [study types](/stufy-types), we currently focus on large language models, that is, on natural language processing, and not on multimodal foundation models in general.

-**TODO:** Define scope of this guidelines (e.g., that they do not apply to using GenAI for proof-reading, etc.).
+**TODO:** Clarify scope of this guidelines (e.g., that they do not apply to using GenAI for proof-reading, etc.).

+## Overview

 1. [Declare LLM Usage and Role](#declare-llm-usage-and-role)
 2. [Report Model Version and Date](#report-model-version-and-date)